Zomon333/SadBoat-Engine/README.md

 ## Organization
 ---
-We've organized our document into a few smaller segments for ease of access;
+We've organized our documentation into a few smaller segments for ease of access;
 **Chapters** contain pages regarding a category of features.
 **Pages** contain information regarding a specific feature.
 **Page Sections** contain clarifications on specific engine features.